 (i) See WAC 173-340-515(4) and 173-340-450 for additional reporting requirements for independent remedial actions.

-(ii) See WAC 173-340-310(5) for Ecology’s authority to defer completing an initial investigation of a release to review independent remedial actions completed within ninety days of release discovery.
+(ii) See WAC 173-340-310(5) for ecology’s authority to defer completing an initial investigation of a release to review independent remedial actions completed within 90 days of release discovery.

 (4) Other release reporting requirements.
-Nothing in this section eliminates any obligations to comply with reporting requirements in other laws or permits, including but not limited to the following:
+Nothing in this section eliminates any obligations to comply with reporting requirements in other laws or permits including, but not limited to, the following:

 (a) Releases from regulated UST systems.
-Under chapter 173-360A WAC, UST system owners and operators and regulated service providers must report a confirmed release of a regulated substance from an UST system to Ecology within twenty-four hours.
-As specified in subsection (2)(a)(i) of this section, a release previously reported to Ecology under chapter 173-360A WAC is exempt from the release reporting requirements in this section.
-However, the release must still be investigated and cleaned up in accordance with this chapter.
+Under chapter 173-360A WAC, UST system owners and operators and regulated service providers must report a confirmed release of a regulated substance from an UST system to ecology within 24 hours.
+As specified in subsection (2)(a)(i) of this section, a release previously reported to ecology under chapter 173-360A WAC is exempt from the release reporting requirements in this section; however, the release must still be investigated and cleaned up in accordance with the state cleanup law.
 WAC 173-340-450 specifies interim actions that UST system owners and operators must perform immediately or shortly after confirming a release to reduce the threats posed by the release, prevent any further release, and characterize the nature and extent of the release;

 (b) Releases from heating oil tanks.
-Under chapter 374-45 WAC, owners and operators of a heating oil tank and owners of the property where the tank is located must report a suspected or confirmed release from the tank to PLIA within ninety days.
-As specified in subsection (2)(a)(ii) of this section, a release previously reported to Ecology under chapter 374-45 WAC is exempt from the release reporting requirements in this section.
-However, the release must still be investigated and cleaned up in accordance with this chapter.
+Under chapter 374-45 WAC, owners and operators of a heating oil tank and owners of the property where the tank is located must report a suspected or confirmed release from the tank to PLIA within 90 days.
+As specified in subsection (2)(a)(ii) of this section, a release previously reported to ecology under chapter 374-45 WAC is exempt from the release reporting requirements in this section; however, the release must still be investigated and cleaned up in accordance with the state cleanup law.

 (5) Reservation of rights.
-Nothing in this section precludes Ecology from taking any actions it deems appropriate to identify contaminated sites consistent with chapter 70A.305 RCW.
+Nothing in this section precludes ecology from taking any actions it deems appropriate to identify contaminated sites consistent with chapter 70A.305 RCW.

 WAC 173-340-310 Initial investigation.